-Mornings: We’ll at least make them get up at a decent hour (especially the teenager).
+Mornings: We’ll at least make them get up at a decent hour (especially the teenagers).

 Homework: You might – scratch that – you will hear groans and moans about this one, but I think it’s good to jumpstart their brains if they haven’t been doing much so far.
 With so many apps and online games, it’s easier than ever.
 Rather than Fortnite, they can play an actual learning game.

 Back-to-school shopping: We’re going to make this fun!
 In our attempt to get the boys excited about the new school year, we’ll get them backpacks and of course some new clothes.
 (They’re boys- they grow like weeds.)

 That’s at least our game plan; we’ll see what the boys say.
 After a brief Google search on the topic, I found that we’re not the only ones with this approach.
 Here’s a link to a WebMD article: http://bit.ly/1jXuQ9t

 And when I think about it more, it’s not just for the kids; it’s going to get me in shape for the season as well.
-After all, even after school starts the kids aren’t on auto-pilot they still need subtle reminders (bull horns work) to wake up and get going – one is a tween and the other is a teenager.
+After all, even after school starts the kids aren’t on auto-pilot they still need subtle reminders (bullhorns work) to wake up and get going – one is a tween and the other is a teenager.

-Whether you decide to go with the Band-Aid rip or ease your kids back into the groove, it’s less than a week for my elementary kids and two for my eighth grader.
+Whether you decide to go with the Band-Aid rip or ease your kids back into the groove, it’s just a few weeks away.

 It’s been a summer to remember and I can’t wait to see how the boys grow throughout the coming school year.